Dealing with complaints about the PIRC

 When serious complaints are raised against senior staff, it is particularly important that the investigation is conducted by an individual who is independent of the situation.
 In exceptional circumstances, this may be conducted by an external organisation.

-These cases, or complaints regarding the Commissioner should be referred to the Director of Operations to determine next steps.
-If it concerns the Director of Operations, it should be referred to the Commissioner for consideration.
-The HHRCS will record complaints on the Complaints Register.
+These cases, or complaints regarding the Commissioner should be referred to the HCS to determine next steps.
+If it concerns the HCS, it should be referred to the Commissioner for consideration.
+The Information Officer will record complaints on the Complaints Register.

 Disciplinary action arising from a complaint

 A possible result of a complaint being raised is that disciplinary action against one or more of the PIRC’s staff needs to be considered.
 This would arise as a result of a formal investigation.
-The Complaints Handling Procedure is not intended to and must not replace any of the normal disciplinary procedures in place and any manager considering the need for disciplinary action arising out of a complaint should consult with the Head of HR & Corporate Services or if necessary the Director of Operations.
+The Complaints Handling Procedure is not intended to and must not replace any of the normal disciplinary procedures in place and any manager considering the need for disciplinary action arising out of a complaint should consult with the Head of Corporate Services.

 This policy is supported by Complaint Handling Procedures for applicants, which set out in detail how this policy is applied from the complainer’s perspective.
 This policy can be found on the PIRC intranet.